openblockchains/awesome-diem/README.md

 - [PyLibra](https://github.com/bandprotocol/pylibra) by Sorawit Suriyakarn (Band Protocol) - a python client for Libra blockchain.
 The library allows Python program to interact with Libra nodes with protobuf message through grpc
 - [Libra gRPC](https://github.com/egorsmkv/libra-grpc-py) by Yehor Smoliakov - a gRPC client for Libra in Python

+**Ruby**

+- [Libra Client](https://github.com/yuan-xy/libra_client_ruby) by Yuan - a client library that lets you interact with Libra nodes with protobuf message through gRPC

 **Go**